Your private cloud.

 # 2. Set a password for the web UI (daemon stays running)

-# 3. Pair your phone — scan the QR, your mesh is live
+# 3. Open the web UI, scan the pairing QR in the phone app — your mesh is live

 No domain.
 No certificate.
 No port-forwarding.
 Your phone is the management UI.